Rich Okamoto

 When Rich Okamoto found the ISC 12 years ago, it marked a turning point in his faith journey.
 “Coming from a Protestant background, a lot of the things that are part of Ignatian Spirituality were not things that I had been exposed to before,” said Rich who currently directs the Office of Disability Services at Seattle University.

 Rich was brought up in the one Japanese American church in Santa Barbara, California which happened to be Congregational.
 “In the Japanese American community, you're either in the Buddhist community or you're in the Christian community, so that's how my parents introduced us to faith.”
-My parents gave us the option to attend after junior high school and I lost interest at that time in my life
+My parents gave us the option to attend after junior high school and I lost interest at that time in my life.

 “I’m learning to let go of whatever notions I had of whatever God was supposed to be about,” he said.
 “I’m learning to expect the unexpected.”
 Silent retreats have been particularly reenergizing for Rich.